Hurricane Ingrid: Preparations and impact

-Aftermath and retirement
+Aftermath

-The twin impacts of hurricanes Ingrid and Manuel prompted officials in Mexico to declare a state of emergency in 155 municipalities in Veracruz, Tamaulipas, Chiapas, Oaxaca, Guerrero, and Chihuahua.
+The combined impacts of hurricanes Ingrid and Manuel prompted officials in Mexico to declare a state of emergency in 155 municipalities in Veracruz, Tamaulipas, Chiapas, Oaxaca, Guerrero, and Chihuahua.
 The nation's Health Ministry sent medical crews across the country to affected areas in an effort to prevent the spread of disease; the agency also suggested residents boil their water.
 Officials opened shelters in Tamaulipas for residents whose houses were damaged, housing about 2,000 people in the weeks following the storm.
 The Mexican food bank sent about 800 tons of food to the hardest-hit parts of the country in Guerrero, Veracruz, and Sinaloa.
 In addition, the Mexican Red Cross delivered 186 tons of food to Veracruz alone.
 Volunteers delivered about 600 blankets and various cleaning supplies to the town of Pánuco.
 Following the storms, the National Civil Protection Coordination received the authority to prevent housing construction in areas at risk for mudslides and flooding; the law had passed in 2012, but initially lacked the authority to enforce it.
 Some residents in Tamaulipas complained at the slow pace of receiving aid.
 In response, the Gulf Cartel brought relief items to Aldama, with one columnist for El Universal suggesting that this was to gain favor with local residents.

+Retirement

-Because of the severe damage caused by the storm in Mexico, the name Ingrid was later retired by the World Meteorological Organization, and will never again be used for a North Atlantic hurricane.
+Because of the severe damage caused by the storm in Mexico, the name Ingrid was later retired by the World Meteorological Organization in April 2014, and will never again be used for a North Atlantic hurricane.
 It was replaced with Imelda for the 2019 Atlantic hurricane season.